 Annex A.X.
 WT#4 Scope

-WT#4: Study the integration of Sensing and Communication over 3GPP access, considering the sensing modes to be supported and other sources of sensing data.
+WT#4: Study the integration of Sensing and Communication over 3GPP access, considering all sensing modes based on RAN node and UE (i.e. mono-static, bi-static, multi-static), mobility support (for V2X, UAV/UAM, factory, public safety, etc.), including 3GPP and non-3GPP sources of sensing data.

 The following aspects will be studied:

-a) Architecture and function support for sensing, including:
+a) Architecture and functional support for ISAC for various sensing mode(s), including:

-b) Service authorization and revocation.
+a.1) Service authorization, modification and revocation.

-c) Discovery and (re-)selection of Sensing Entities.
+a.2) Discovery, (re-)selection and coordination of Sensing function and Sensing Entities (i.e. RAN nodes, UEs), including sensing modes selection.

-d) Configuration parameters and policy provisioning to support sensing service, e.g., to the selected Sensing Entities, Sensing function, etc.
+a.3) Configuration parameters and policy provisioning to support sensing service, e.g., to the selected Sensing Entities, Sensing function, etc.

-e) Collection, distribution of sensing related data and exposure of sensing result.
+a.4) Collection, distribution, storage and retrieval mechanisms of sensing related data and results, and generation of sensing result

+a.5) Exposure framework of sensing result to the Sensing service consumer (i.e. AFs, UEs, Core NFs), including exposure of sensing data to trusted domain for data fusion in application enabler layer.

-f) Sensing continuity in consideration of mobility of sensing entities and/or target objects.
+b) Sensing continuity in consideration of mobility of UE sensing entities and/or target objects.

-g) Support for non-3GPP sensing data and data fusion.
+c) Support for non-3GPP sensing data and 3GPP sensing collection and data fusion from multiple sensing entities for sensing result generation.

+d) Support of ISAC services for coverage-limited/out-of-coverage scenarios.

+e) Support of roaming when UE is involved/ when sensing service consumer and/or target sensing objects roams, e.g. the roaming UE as Sensing Entity or result generator or consumer or target object.

+f) Support of 5GA-6G interworking

+h) QoS support for Sensing Service.

+i) AI/ML-based enhancement for sensing operations.

-NOTE X1: WT#4 needs to consider the work and conclusions of R20 FS_Sensing_ARC on gNB-based sensing.
+NOTE 1a: WT#4 will take the original R20 FS_Sensing_ARC scope defined in SP-250833 as the starting point.

-NOTE X1: WT#4 needs to consider the work and conclusions of R20 FS_Sensing_ARC on gNB-based sensing.
+NOTE 1b: WT#4 needs to consider the work of R20 FS_Sensing_ARC on gNB-based sensing as a reference.

-NOTE X2: The scope of WT#4 includes sensing modes and their selection, where sensing may involve RAN node and UE.
+NOTE 2: The scope of WT#4 includes the study of all sensing modes and their selection, where sensing entities involve RAN node and UE.

-NOTE X3: Aspects a), b) and e) require coordination with WT#5.
-The data framework applicable for collection, distribution and exposure of sensing related data is in scope of WT#5.
+NOTE 3: WT#4 can involve coordination with WT#5.

-NOTE X4: Coordination with RAN WG for RAN aspects, SA3 for privacy and consent aspects, and SA5 for OAM aspects will be needed.
+NOTE 4: Coordination with RAN WG for RAN aspects, SA3 for privacy and user consent aspects, and SA5 for OAM aspects will be needed.

-NOTE X5: The scope of WT#4 will be aligned with RAN for 6G.
-SA2 could evaluate the situation in Q1 2026, for possible scoping discussions during Q2 2026.
+NOTE 5: The scope of WT#4 will be aligned with RAN for 6G in Q1 2026, taking into account the Rel-20 FS_Sensing_ARC outcome.
+A checkpoint is set for Q1 2026 to revisit WT/KI descriptions if needed before discussing solutions.

+NOTE 6: The scope of WT#4 includes both the AF and the UE can be Sensing service consumer.

+NOTE 7: Aspect i) requires coordination with WT#3.

+NOTE 8: Aspect d) may be studied once V2X or D2D services over 6G are specified.